fraterrisus/walkthroughs/bards-tale-1/index.md

 ## Walkthrough

 You've read all of my warnings and preparatory information.
 You've got your party of adventurers rolled up and ready to go kick in some doors.
 On to the actual walkthrough.

 One quick note before we start: As I describe the dungeon levels, I've included a "Fast Way."
 This is, to my reckoning, the fastest way to "get through" a floor.
 What that means varies a bit; sometimes it's simply getting from the entry stairs to the exit stairs, sometimes it involves stopping to pick up an item (i.e. Mangar's Tower Level Two), sometimes it's quite convoluted (i.e. Kylearan's Tower).
 It's sometimes possible to find a faster route, especially if you're willing to spend spell points on *M6:PHDO*.
 And of course about half the time you can skip levels entirely with *C7:APAR*.
 Your mileage may vary, natch.

 I use some shorthand notation in the Fast Way routes. (x) means a fixed combat, similar to the notation on my maps.
 I also call out special zones like Darkness, Smoke In Your Eyes, Coals, Anti-Magic Zones, and teleporters.
 If you need to cast spells (to avoid traps, for example), I mention them as well.
 Make sure you're standing in the right place and facing the right way when you do!

 ### Surviving Skara Brae

-Okay, now for the bad news: the first few hours of this game are the hardest and most frustrating to get through.
+Okay, now for the bad news: the first few hours of this game are the hardest and most frustrating to get through, because as first-level characters your access to healing is severely limited.
+Your spellcasters don't get healing spells until your Conjurer hits third level (at 6,000 XP) and gets 2nd level spells, and even then you won't have nearly enough SP for all the healing you'd like to do.
+(This oversight was remedied in *BT2* with the advent of *M1:QUFI*, by the way.)

-As 1st level characters, your access to healing is 100% based on gold pieces, unless you have a Bard, and even then you can only heal the *party* in combat.
+One way to work around this is to carry a Bard in your party. _Badh'r Kilnfest_, when sung during world travel, heals the caster over time.
+However when sung during a battle, it heals everyone in your party 1 HP per combat round.
+I know that doesn't sound like much, but if you use the same trick I mentioned under [Managing Spell Points](#managing-spell-points) by calling a Party Combat and having your Bard sing, you can pass as many rounds as you like Defending.
+All it costs you is a refill at a tavern.
+This feels like cheating, but it's by far the easiest and most effective way to heal your party.
+If you're like me and you don't want to carry a Bard for the rest of the game, consider using one to get the rest of your party started up to a reasonable level and then swapping them out once you're rolling.

-You won't get your first healing spell until your Conjurers hit third level (at 6,000 XP) and get 2nd level spells (which costs $1,000 per caster), and even then you won't have nearly enough SP for all the healing you'd like to do.
-So you're stuck dropping $10 per hit point at the temples just to survive... and half the monsters you fight won't drop $10 per point of damage they do to you.
-It's a bit like playing the stock market: if you stay in the game long enough, you're likely to do better than break even, but it only takes one mistake to put you so far in a hole that you're selling gear for temple donations.
+The other option is to "donate" $10 per hit point to one of the many temples scattered across Skara Brae.
+Of course, half the monsters you fight won't drop $10 per point of damage they do to you.
+It's a bit like playing the stock market: if you stay in the game long enough, you're likely to do better than break even, but it only takes one mistake to put you so deep in a hole that you're selling gear for temple donations.
+So let's talk about how to survive the early game without a Bard.

-So here's my guide to surviving the early game.
 The difference between dying a lot and slowly gathering more gold than you're spending is to get the AC of your front-line fighters as low as possible as quickly as possible.
 This will cause combats to go faster because you'll hit more often, and you'll take less damage so you won't have to spend as much on healing.

-If you generate six fresh characters, you should have somewhere around $900 to spend at Garth's.
-If you don't try to outfit your back three, you can do just kind of okay:
+If you generate six fresh characters, you should have somewhere around $900 to spend at Garth's, and if you don't bother to outfit your back three you can do okay:

 | Item        | AC   | Price |
 | ----------- | ---- | ----- |